 - Near existing farms and settlements

 By the mid-1700s, this positioning matters.
 The region is no longer isolated farms—it is becoming a connected system that needs a central point of exchange.
+In 1779, George Kutz formally lays out a town on his land and names it after himself: “Cootstown.”
+This involves:

 - Dividing land into smaller lots